Tuesday, October 1, 2013

 We nourish the souls

-and come back to centre,
+and come back to center,

 we bring back balance